 As you gain experience, you can look to progress to level two, which generally requires two to three years of experience and some certifications.
 This level is less likely to be customer-service related and usually involves having some specialist subject knowledge.

-Read more: 7 IT Career Paths and How to Get Started in 2023
+Read more: 7 IT Career Paths and How to Get Started

-When applying for jobs in IT at the entry-level, you may not have a lot or any experience.
+When applying for jobs in IT at the entry level, you may not have a lot or any experience.
 You may still be able to find a job as long as you highlight your technical and transferable skills and any relevant education you have.
 These tips can help you craft a resume showing who you are and what you do.

 Introduce yourself: Start with a strong summary and objective to demonstrate your interest in the industry and what you have to offer.